-(b) From which marginalized /vulnerable groups do you procure?
+- (b) From which marginalized /vulnerable groups do you procure?

-(c) What percentage of total procurement (by value) does it constitute?
+Not applicable - (c) What percentage of total procurement (by value) does it constitute?

-4. Details of the benefits derived and shared from the intellectual properties owned or acquired by your entity (in the current financial year), based on traditional knowledge:
+Not Applicable - 4.
+Details of the benefits derived and shared from the intellectual properties owned or acquired by your entity (in the current financial year), based on traditional knowledge:

-S. Intellectual property based Owned/ acquired Benefit shared (Yes Basis of calculating No. on traditional knowledge (Yes/No) / No) benefit share Not applicable - - -
+S. No. Intellectual property based on traditional knowledge Owned/ acquired (Yes/No) Benefit shared (Yes / No) Basis of calculating benefit share Not applicable

-5. Details of corrective actions taken or underway, based on any adverse order in intellectual property related disputes wherein usage of traditional knowledge is involved.
+Details of corrective actions taken or underway, based on any adverse order in intellectual property related disputes wherein usage of traditional knowledge is involved.

-Name of authority Brief of the case Corrective action taken Not applicable - -
+Name of authority Brief of the case Corrective action taken Not applicable -